-Explore recorded information sessions and other resources to learn more about the offices and options at Seattle University that can help you make the most of your time as a Redhawk.
+Welcome to our collection of on demand content for your orientation experience.
+Explore recorded information sessions and other resources to learn more about the offices and options at Seattle University that can help you make the most of your first year as a Redhawk.

 Seattle U’s holistic approach to education nurtures more than just the mind – it cares for the whole person.
 From Academic Advising Services, to Learning Assistance Programs, to Disability Services, and more, SU staff and faculty are eager to support you and help you excel in the classroom and beyond.

 Involvement outside the classroom is vital to the Seattle U student experience and adds a dynamic element to the university’s core values of Academic Excellence, Diversity, Service, Leadership, Justice, and Faith.
 The Center for Student Involvement (CSI) supports over 100 student-led clubs and orgs and students can check out these opportunities and get involved through the CSI’s online platform ConnectSU.
 SU’s Sundborg Center for Community Engagement serves as the main entry point for students who want to engage in the local community.
 This includes service-learning opportunities, university-assisted community schools, direct service, community-based advocacy, and more.

 An education at Seattle University is an investment in your future success.
 The Student Financial Services Office awards over 91% of undergraduate students with financial aid each year.
 The Student Financial Services and Financial Aid website contains information for items related to bills and payment, scholarships, completing a FAFSA, student employment, and more.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student educational records and establishes rights for students relative to the disclosure of these records.
 Learn more here.